Cox-Automotive/terraform-provider-alks/README.md

 }
 ```

+Note: Provide full path to the location of the plugin, unless terraform-provider-alks in in your path

 ## Usage

-First you'll need to export a valid ALKS session to your environment variables.
-Be sure to insert your own account, this will be used for attaching policies as well as creating all AWS resources.
-The alks provider is only responsible for creating the initial role.
+1. Export a valid ALKS session to your environment variables.
+Use the correct account, as this will be used for attaching policies as well as creating all AWS resources.
+This alks provider is only responsible for creating the initial role.

 `eval $(alks sessions open -i -a "######/ALKSAdmin - sdgsgasf" -r "Admin")`

+2. Edit your terraform scripts to configure the alks provider and create necessary alks_iamrole resources

+3. Run `terraform plan`, `terraform apply` or other commands, as needed and roles can be generated via TF.

 ### Provider Configuration